novusap/execute-immediate-from/README.md

-# Problems using EXECUTE IMMEDIATE
+# Problems using EXECUTE IMMEDIATE FROM

 - The desire is to use Github Actions with "EXECUTE IMMEDIATE FROM" to orchestrate our deployments.